INSPIRE-HEP

 INSPIRE-HEP is an open access digital library for the field of high energy physics (HEP).
 It is the successor of the Stanford Physics Information Retrieval System (SPIRES) database, the main literature database for high energy physics since the 1970s.

 History

 SPIRES was (in addition to the CERN Document Server (CDS), arXiv and parts of Astrophysics Data System) one of the main Particle Information Resources.
 A survey conducted in 2007 found that SPIRES database users wanted the portal to provide more services than the, at that time, already 30-year-old system could provide.
 On the second annual Summit of Information Specialists in Particle Physics and Astrophysics in May 2008, the physics laboratories CERN, DESY, SLAC and Fermilab therefore announced that they would work together to create a new Scientific Information System for high energy physics called INSPIRE.
 It interacts with other HEP service providers like arXiv.org, Particle Data Group, NASA's Astrophysics Data System. and HEPdata.
 In April 2010, a beta version of INSPIRE-HEP was freely accessible, in April 2012, it fully replaced SPIRES.
 A new and upgraded INSPIRE platform was officially released in March 2020.
+As of 2026, INSPIRE is run by a collaboration consisting of 7 member institutions: CERN, DESY, IN2P3, IHEP, SLAC, Fermilab, and TIB.